janvgils/gs-telemetry/README.md

 - GQRX: Installed as a debian package `ii  gqrx-sdr 2.11.5-1+b2 amd64 Software defined radio receiver`
 - SoundModem: It is possible with the help if wine32 to run the soundmodem software from UZ7HO [http://uz7.ho.ua/packetradio.htm](http://uz7.ho.ua/packetradio.htm)
 - GetKISS+: It is possible with the help if wine32 to run the GetKISS+ software from DK3WN [https://www.satblog.info/software/](https://www.satblog.info/software/)

+### Some basics on how to work with the VM

+This VM comes with no graphical user interface (gui) for the application that do need one, like gnuradio-companion, you need to use another system as gui.\
+A gui can be used on multiple operating system, like Windows, Linux, BSD, macOS, so what do you need for this:

+- If you have a Linux based system with a gui present, the only thing you have to do is login to the VM with an ssh connecting and add the option `-X` after the connection is active you can run every gui based program and it will show its output on the system were you started the ssh connection.